gpetuhov/SampleMosbyMVI/README.md

 # SampleMosbyMVI
 Simple example of clean architecture Android app with MVI using Mosby (with State Reducer).

+User can trigger 2 actions (intent): load text 1 and load text 2.
+Each will show its own progress bar and then "load" text from the repository inside its TextView.
+Each action emits its own stream of partial changes, which are fed into State Reducer.
+State Reducer generates new ViewState based on previous ViewState and the received partial change.
+The result ViewState is rendered into UI.

 ## Requirements
 * Android Studio 3.5 Canary 6
 * Kotlin 1.3.21